-Any food that is infused with cannabinoids.
-Marijuana edibles can be made into brownies, cookie dough, pasta and more.
+In this context, a food infused with cannabinoids.
+Marijuana edibles can be brownies, cookies , pasta, and more.
 Any recipe that calls for butter or oil can be readily infused with cannabis.
-Edibles and their cannabinoids are processed differently than inhaled cannabis.
-When a weed edible is ingested, cannabinoids enter the bloodstream through the stomach and liver, which incurs a longer effect time before its effects can be felt.
-This process also draws out the edible’s intoxicating effects, sometimes causing them to last between four to six hours.
+Edible cannabinoids are processed differently than inhaled cannabinoids.
+When weed is ingested, cannabinoids enter the bloodstream through the stomach and liver, which increases potency and delays the onset of effects.
+This process also lengthens the intoxicating effects, sometimes causing them to last from four to six hours.

 “That brownie edible was amazing, I couldn't even taste the cannabis”

 “If you're looking to avoid combustion and vaporization, stick to ingestible methods like edibles and tinctures.”

 “Try this edible.
 It's got 50 milligrams of THC, so you'll be able to receive the therapeutic benefits without smoking.”

 History of Edibles

-The history behind marijuana edibles is a fascinating one.
-Historians have traced modern-day edibles back to 1500 BCE in India, where people prepared beverages known as bhang by combining ground buds and leaves, ghee (clarified butter), and spices.
+The history behind THC edibles is a fascinating one.
+Historians have traced modern-day edibles back to 1500 BCE in India, where people prepared a beverage known as bhang by combining ground buds and leaves, ghee (clarified butter), and spices.

-Not too long thereafter, cannabis climbed in popularity across Europe, spurring on the 15th century Italian scholar Bartolomeo Platina to publish the very first cookbook, “On Honorable Pleasure and Health (1474),” which featured a cannabis edible recipe that read:
+As time went on, cannabis climbed in popularity across Europe, spurring the 15th century Italian scholar Bartolomeo Platina to publish the very first cookbook, “On Honorable Pleasure and Health (1474),” which featured a cannabis edible recipe that read:

 “To make cannabis yourself more commonly used as flax for thread, use a mallet to crush clods collected after a good harvest.
 Add cannabis to nard oil in an iron pot, crush together over some heat and liquefy into a health drink of cannabis nectar.
 Carefully treat food and divide for the stomach and the head.
 Finally, remember everything in excess may be harmful or criminal.